TRIGGER WARNING: Abuse.

 I met my husband shortly after.
 He is a sweet guy and he cares so much about me.
 The best thing is that he accepted me as I am.
 I told him everything about me — my sexuality, the abuse, my sexcapades.
 He was the first guy I told about my sexuality who wasn’t thinking about a threesome.
-He is also a Jesus baby.
 He was exactly what I needed at the time.

 He proposed to me six months after we started dating.
 I didn’t give him an answer because I wanted to be sure I wasn’t just saying yes.
 I have lived a wild life.
 Him?
 Not so much.
-I was the first girl he had sex with.
 He loves listening to my stories.
 He would laugh with me at the funny incidents and cry with me for the sad ones.

-We got married in less than a year.
+We got married shortly after.
 Esther was happy for me.
 She thinks he is a great guy and he likes her too, but I haven’t told him about her.
 Maybe because telling him puts a definite end to me and her.
 But at the same time, I know we are over as lovers.
-She has a daughter now and so do I. We still do video calls every other day.
-Before I had my daughter, I would go to her house to spend time with her and her baby.
-She’s pregnant again, and I’m excited for her.
+We still do video calls every other day.

 What we felt for each other hasn’t evaporated.
 It’s there and we both know it, but we are living with our choices.